-- If you need help with Code42 User Directory Sync, contact our Customer Champions for support, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
+- If you need help with Code42 User Directory Sync, contact our Technical Support Engineers, or contact your Customer Success Manager (CSM) to engage the Professional Services team.

 - To perform troubleshooting as described in this article, you must be authorized to access and manage the directory service used at your company (for example, Active Directory).

 - Installed the Code42 User Directory Sync tool to a dedicated host computer or virtual machine.

 - Configured scripts to control how synchronization provisions users from your directory service to your Code42 environment.

 - Configured properties in the config.properties file to control how synchronization processing occurs.

 - Carefully review log files in the \logs directory where the Code42 User Directory Sync tool is installed.

 Use the following checklists to help you troubleshoot problems with Code42 User Directory Sync.